 How Do You Choose Which Keywords and Topics to Scale Into First?

 Scale into low-competition, high-commercial-intent keywords before anything else.
 This is the single highest-leverage decision you make when you scale affiliate blog content profitably.
+If you want a deeper breakdown of how to structure this for bulk article generation for niche sites that actually ranks, that framework pairs directly with the prioritization logic below.

 Commercial Intent vs. Informational Traffic